Skip to content

 When setting up a new environment, or running a newer version of the codebase if there have been schema changes, you need to run the migrations against your web app database.

-Inside the web app container, run: python manage.py migrate.
+Inside the web app container api directory, run: python manage.py migrate.

 Seed Data

-You need to seed the web app database with the OMOP table and field names, inside the web app container run: python manage.py loaddata mapping.
+You need to seed the web app database with the OMOP table and field names, inside the web app container api directory run: python manage.py loaddata mapping.

 To add a new admin user run: python manage.py createsuperuser.